 - Spectators are permitted at indoor athletics contests and must wear masks at all times regardless of vaccination status.

-- Through September 19, visitors will not be permitted in Colby residence halls or buildings that are not open for public access (with the exception of move-in, detailed above).
+- Visitors will not be permitted in Colby residence halls or buildings that are not open for public access (with the exception of move-in, detailed above).
 Access to these buildings will be limited to students, faculty, and staff with card access privileges.